Southport Pier: Tramway

 In July 2013, the tram service was suspended following the discovery of cracks within the supporting columns and ceased running entirely in June 2015 due to rising maintenance costs and council cost-cutting measures.
 It was replaced by an extension of a pre-existing smaller land train, with the tram removed for sale in March 2016.
+The rails were removed in 2023 and donated to the West Lancashire Light Railway.

 Cultural references

 The pier has been featured in films, such as the 1985 film Mr. Love, which was filmed primarily in Southport.

 In 2014, a BBC drama titled There To Here filmed some scenes at Southport pier, which takes place in June 1996 in Manchester when an IRA bomb caused significant damage to Manchester's city centre.

 In 2021, the pier featured in the closing scene of the BBC drama, Time, which starred Sean Bean and Stephen Graham.